ohmree/pinia-plugin-webext-storage/README.md

 });
 ```

-The config above will only persist the `nested.data` property in `sessionStorage` under `store-key`.
+The config above will only persist the `nested.data` property in `browser.storage.sync` under `store-key`.

 It will also execute the `beforeRestore` and `afterRestore` hooks respectively _before_ and _after_ hydration.